-While driving a car during winter, you probably noticed that the car radio does not work well when it is freezing outside.
+While driving a car during winter, you probably noticed that the car radio or cd player does not work well when it is freezing outside.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

-Tip: When you are struggling to turn on the engine in cold weather due to a weak battery, you may use the jump starter and then replace the battery right away.
+Tip: When you struggle to turn on the engine in cold weather due to a weak battery, you may use the jump starter and then replace the battery right away.

 In the article below, I will dig deeper into the problems with car radios not working well during cold weather and how you should warm the radio before starting.

 Do Car Radios Always Malfunction in Cold Weather?

 Car radios do not always malfunction in cold weather.
 But due to the electronic components becoming brittle from the freezing temperatures and contracting soldering joints, car radios can experience trouble working well when it is too cold outside.

 Car radios often do not work in freezing temperatures due to condensation.
 This happens when moisture in the car’s interior and on the car radio’s circuitry is exposed to low temperatures causing it to freeze.

 The resulting ice crystals would block or interfere with its electrical signals, leading to poor sound quality or no signal at all.

 Another possible reason why car radio does not work in cold weather is that car batteries tend to lose power as the temperature drops outside.